taaden/stock-analysis/README.md

 # Stock-Analysis

-### This challenge was to use a refactored VBA script, which will loop through all the data once and collect all the needed information to analyze the stocks to determine their performance.
-These refactored scripts are expected to run faster than the original code used in the module.
+### This project used a refactored VBA script to loop through all the data once and it collected all the needed information to analyze the stocks to determine their performance.
+These refactored scripts are expected to run faster than the original individually written code.
 #### Overview of the Project
 * Download of the "Challenge_starter_code.vbs" file and renamed it "VBA_Challenge.vbs"
 * Creation of "Resources" folder to hold the run time pop-up messages screenshots after running refactored analyses for 2017 and 2018.